Ashton Keynes: River Thames

 The river forms two channels - making a large square - in the parish, enclosing the western half of the village and in the past powering mills of a modest nature.
-The south-western channel is joined by the Swill Brook and smaller tributaries join, particularly at the re-convergence of the channels.
-The Thames' north-eastern channel, the village channel, is deeply entrenched at the places it has frontage to more than 30 of the village's homes and where it is crossed by many flat-deck bridges, some of brick or stone arch.
+The southwestern channel is joined by the Swill Brook and smaller tributaries join, particularly at the re-convergence of the channels.
+The Thames' northeastern channel, the village channel, is deeply entrenched at the places it has frontage to more than 30 of the village's homes and where it is crossed by many flat-deck bridges, some of brick or stone arch.

 One public bridge, Gumstool Bridge, is not quite flat.
 Made of limestone it is "probably medieval"; it has two arches, vertical sides rising to form a parapet 80 cm high, triangular copings and a raised, squared apex.
 Two other bridges are consistent with a slightly pre-1800 date.
 The manor house and adjacent church farm enjoy the vestige of a moat, its southern limb; the rest was intact for many centuries, as seen in maps of the 19th century.

 Parts of the parish see periodic flooding, and the village channel along beside High Road was prone to washing down to the school and beyond on its near banks.
 Such villagers expected parts of their grounds or even home to be flooded every winter, although the channel could be controlled to directed to the other, considerably, by opening and closing 'hatches' and ideally pre-emptively by raising of the main sluice after the point of divergence took place.

 Some riparian residents talked of opening their doors for a flow of water, and 1 ft of water indoors for weeks.
 As late as 1924 there were 23 children absent from school in June when flooding in the Derry (south of the Horse and Jockey public house) stranded them in their bedrooms after a night of storms.
 An aggravating factor was soiling of the flow of the village channel with rubbish and/or privy waste especially after the demise of the night soil industry, causing a frequent and serious public health problem from rats and water contamination, particularly in Gosditch between the two branches of the river.